SadS4ndWiCh/satmwf/README.md

 cannot be stablished.
 Otherwise, the server notify all clients that a new client connected to the chat.

-After that, a successfuly connection has been stablished.
+After that, the connection has been stablished.

 ### Messaging flow: